Uptrend Call Working As Array Biopharma Stock Rises 96.3% (ARRY) | Comtex SmarTrend

 SmarTrend identified an Uptrend for Array Biopharma (NASDAQ:ARRY) on May 21st, 2019 at $24.38.
 In approximately 10 months, Array Biopharma has returned 96.27% as of today's recent price of $47.85.

 Over the past year, Array Biopharma has traded in a range of $20.72 to $47.98 and is now at $47.85, 131% above that low.
-In the last five trading sessions, the 50-day moving average (MA) has remained constant while the 200-day MA has remained constant.
+Over the last five market days, the 200-day moving average (MA) has remained constant while the 50-day MA has remained constant.

 Array BioPharma Inc. operates as a discovery research company creates drug candidates.
 The Company provides drug discovery products and services to create, evaluate, and optimize potential drug candidates in collaboration with pharmaceutical and biotechnology companies.